Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re buying your first home, have been with Simplicity for at least one year and in KiwiSaver for at least three, you will be eligible to enter the monthly ballot.

 If you are chosen and your loan application is successful, you’ll have six months to find your first home.
 Simplicity home loans have no early repayment fees, so you won’t be penalised if you are able to pay your loan off sooner than your loan term.

 Joining Simplicity takes just two minutes.

 Just click on the ‘Join’ button on the top right corner of the website and fill in your personal details and IRD number.
-You can then choose a fund type out of Conservative, Balanced, Growth or Guaranteed Income.
+You can then choose a fund type out of Conservative, Balanced or Growth.